keptn/lifecycle-toolkit/docs/content/en/docs/getting-started/metrics/_index.md

 }
 ```

-You can also display the graphics using a dashboard such as Grafana.
+You can also display the metrics graphically using a dashboard such as Grafana.

 ## Implementing autoscaling with HPA